 “Human-caused methane emissions must be cut by 45 per cent to avoid the worst effects of climate change, a new United Nations report has said”

 Such a cut would prevent a rise in global warming by up to 0.3 degrees Celsius by 2045, the report added.
 It would also prevent 260,000 premature deaths, 775,000 asthma-related hospital visits annually, as well as 25 million tonnes of crop losses.
-Human-caused methane emissions are increasing faster currently than at any other time since record keeping began in the 1980s.
+Human-caused methane emissions are increasing faster currently than at any other time since record-keeping began in the 1980s.

-Methane is gas that is found in small quantities in Earth's atmosphere.
+Methane is a gas that is found in small quantities in Earth's atmosphere.
 Methane is the simplest hydrocarbon, consisting of one carbon atom and four hydrogen atoms (CH4).
 Methane is a powerful greenhouse gas.
-It is flammable, and is used as a fuel worldwide.
+It is flammable and is used as fuel worldwide.
 Methane is produced by the breakdown or decay of organic material and can be introduced into the atmosphere by either natural processes – such as the decay of plant material in wetlands, the seepage of gas from underground deposits or the digestion of food by cattle – or human activities – such as oil and gas production, rice farming or waste management.

 Impact of Methane: Methane is 84 times more potent than carbon and doesn’t last as long in the atmosphere before it breaks down.
 This makes it a critical target for reducing global warming more quickly while simultaneously working to reduce other greenhouse gases.
 It is responsible for creating ground-level ozone, a dangerous air pollutant.

 *** The report was released by the Climate and Clean Air Coalition and the United Nations Environment Programme (UNEP)